goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/configure_yml_file.md

 ## Configure Harbor with an External Database

 Currently, Harbor only supports PostgreSQL database.
-To user an external database, uncomment the `external_database` section in `harbor.yml` and fill the necessary information.
+To use an external database, uncomment the `external_database` section in `harbor.yml` and fill the necessary information.
 You must create four databases for Harbor core, Clair, Notary server, and Notary signer.
 And the tables are generated automatically when Harbor starts up.

 ## What to Do Next ##